ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 Nevertheless, people may want to get their resources to run longer than what has been defined by the _Ops_ (difficulties to solve, too short timeouts, etc.).
 To incorporate this need in our design we added the support of the `timeout` and `until` attributes described above such that people can ask to renew their resources lifetime.
 Internally, this overwrite the existing state's metadata `until` attribute.

 In the end, our proposal gets another interesting feature by design that is configurable to the _Ops_ and in favor of both the _Ops_ and players.

+### Security

+#### Authentication

+#### Shareflag

+An obstacle to a good event is cheating.
+People's interest may tend to this when focused on winning rather than learning or having a good time.
+In this approach, they may lure or deal with other participants to share a flag to solve a challenge.

+A good solution to avoid that behavior is by having a unique flag per team, but this imply a lot of work for the _ChallMaker_ to build and debug the challenge, and a long time adding them all in the CTF platform for the _Ops_.
+Moreover, this does not scale: horizontally by increasing the number of teams and/or players, vertically by increasing the number of challenges.
+For instance, a reverse engineering themed challenge would imply to the _ChallMaker_ to either compile one binary that contains all those flags and hope everyone successfully falls into the its specific Call Graph Tree to find its flag, either compile _n_ binaries with the flag updated.
+In the end, this approach is very limited, costfull, and operationally most likely not used.

+In our proposal, as we already provide a solution to _Challenge Scenario on Demand_, we think we have to go further and make use of this design to enable automating it.
+Indeed, once a challenge scenario request is performed, the factory can randomise a hardcoded flag value using the identity as a seed to a PRNG and provide it to the resources that is suppose to expose it.
+The flag variation algorithm walks on each character, if it is contained in a list of variations it randomly select one of its variations (could be itself), and then mutate it.
+This list of mutations has been manually built over the printable extended ascii table thus should be acceptable per each CTF platform.
+Variations are supposed to represent the same character (e.g. `e` could mutate to `€`, `È` or `3`).

+Technically, this flag is returned by the Pulumi factory (_Challenge Scenario_) as an exported output throuh the key `flag`, as a string, and is non-mandatory.
+If provided, the CTF platform could add it on the fly to the list of acceptable flags for the challenge, or reuse a pivot structure between the team (or user) and the challenge, side to the connection information.
+If not provided, the CTF platform should only validate the flags of its Challenge resource.
+Integration won't be further discussed as it is platform-specific and is trusted out of scope.

+Through this design, we use a reproducible identity as a seed for a pseudo-random number generator, always perform the same simple operation, hence provide a reproducible way of randomising a flag per user (or team).

+In addition to the contribution on generalizing the _Challenge Scenario on Demand_ problem, we integrate an anti-cheat (shareflag) protection by design.
+Nevertheless, this approach is not sufficient to block people from sharing hints or writeups, but could build upon our current work at generalizing the approach to _Challenge Scenario on Demand_ in another work.
+We invite anyone interested to make a proposal and contribution in this way.

 ### Deployment